(Last UPDATED 5/26/2021) Description of the popular monthly R Street Corridor First Friday Art Walk.

 I also enjoyed the opportunity to chat briefly with a fabric collage artist whose work I had seen and admired previously in the downtown Sacramento CalEPA building.
 The artist, Merle Axelrad, mentioned that the CalEPA commission had been her first public art commission.

 Towards the end of our evening we had worked up a thirst so we decided to stop at the Shady Lady Saloon for a drink before heading home.
-The place was packed, but we were able to secure a table on the outside patio.
-I headed to the bar to secure our drinks as table service on the outside patio is only provided if food is ordered.
+The place was packed.
+However, we were able to secure a table on the outside patio.
+I headed to the bar to secure our drinks as outside table service is only provided if food is ordered.
 Luckily I was served in short order – likely because I was not ordering any complicated mixed drinks.

-Taking advantage of the close proximity, dinner at one of the nearby restaurants before or after attending the R Street Corridor First Friday Art Walk sounds appealing.
+To sum up, dinner at one of the nearby restaurants before or after the R Street Corridor First Friday Art Walk would make a fun and entertaining night out.
 Next time.

-Have you attended the R Street Corridor First Friday Art Walk?
+Have you participated in the R Street Corridor First Friday Art Walk?
 What is your favorite gallery?